Lohit9/MasterYourAlgorithms/README.md

 20. **Tree Traversals** : Implement programs to demostrate- post-order, pre-order, inorder traversals.
 Implement both the recursive and iterative versions

 21. **Same tree** : Implement a program to check whether 2 binary trees are the same.
-They need to have the same values and structure.
+They need to have the same values and structure

 22. **Maximum element in tree**: Implement a program to find out the maximum element in a binary tree